nobrin/macaron/README.rst

     <Member 'Ritsu Tainaka : Dr'>
     <Member 'Mio Akiyama : Ba'>

-Macaron supports **Many-To-One** relationships and reverse reference.
-Many-To-Many relationships have not been supported yet.
+Macaron supports **Many-To-One** and **Many-To-Many** (new in 0.4.0-dev) relationships and reverse reference.
 To realize simple implementation, Macaron does not provide methods for creation of tables.

 MacaronPlugin class for Bottle_ web framework is implemented.